Twinklebear/Twinklebear.github.io/_posts/2015-12-29-distributed-rendering-with-rust-and-mio.md

 can read results from multiple workers.

 After implementing a simple approach to distribute the job and manage the workers we'll also discuss strong scaling results of this approach and possible paths forward to improve scalability.
+I've also recently written a [plugin for Blender](https://github.com/Twinklebear/tray_rust_blender) so you can easily create your own scenes and will mention a bit on how to run the ray tracer on Google Compute Engine (or AWS EC2 if you prefer).

 <!--more-->